 "We've had the helicopters sucking out of these weirs all through the fires.
 At one stage they were taking from them every 40 seconds," Mr Royds said.

 The weirs have also been offered as a short-term source of water for the nearby town of Braidwood if needed, with the Shoalhaven River drying up rapidly and its water quality possibly affected by the fires.

-"After these fires we're going to have a massive amount of toxins coming out of the burnt forests, the Shoalhaven River's going to be undrinkable for some time," Mr Royds said.
+"After these fires we're going to have a massive amount of toxins coming out of the burnt forests," Mr Royds said.